-When it comes to their coat, the Portuguese Sheepdog boasts having a long single coat that can either be straight or it can have a slight wave in it.
-The long hair on a dog's face forms a moustache, eyebrows and beards.
-However, they have long hair all over the body and on their legs which includes between their toes.
+When it comes to their coat the Portuguese Sheepdog boasts having a long single coat that can either be straight or it can have a slight wave in it.
+The long hair on a dog's face forms a moustache eyebrows and beards.
+However they have long hair all over the body and on their legs which includes between their toes.
 Their coats are quite harsh to the touch much like that of a goat.
-The most commonly seen colours are as follows:
+The most commonly seen colours in the breed are as follows:

 They retain their strong guarding and herding instincts even in a home environment so it’s essential to gently curb these when dogs are still young and before it turns into a real problem.
-It's really important for these dogs to be well socialised from a young age so they grow up to be confident, outgoing mature dogs.
-Their socialisation has to include introducing dogs to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated.
+It's really important for these dogs to be well socialised from a young age so they grow up to be confident outgoing mature dogs.
+Their socialisation must include introducing dogs to lots of new situations noises people other animals and dogs once they have been fully vaccinated.
 It's crucial for their training to start early too and it has to be consistent throughout a dog's life so they understand what is expected of them.

 A Portuguese Sheepdog is never happier than when they know their place in the pack and who they can look to for direction and guidance.
-If they don't know who is the alpha dog, they may quickly take on the role of dominant dog which can make them harder to live with and handle.
-With the right amount of socialisation and correct training, the Portuguese Sheepdog is an obedient dog and one that excels at all sorts of canine sports which includes activities like agility, herding, obedience and flyball to name but four.
+If they don't know who the alpha dog is in a household they may quickly take on the role of dominant dog which can make them harder to live with and handle.
+With the right amount of socialisation and correct training the Portuguese Sheepdog is an obedient dog and one that excels at all sorts of canine sports which includes activities like agility herding obedience and flyball to name but four.

 The Portuguese Sheepdog is a very smart dog and a quick learner with the added bonus being they are naturally obedient dogs.
 The downside to them being fast learners is that they are just as quick to pick up bad habits as they are the good ones which is why their training has to be consistent and always fair so that a dog understands what their owner expects of them.
 These dogs are never happier than when they are given something to do and why they are so amenable to learning new things.

-When a Portuguese Sheepdogs have been well socialised from a young enough age, they generally get on well with other dogs they meet.
-If they have grown up with a family cat in a household, they usually get on well together too.
-However, a Portuguese Sheepdog would think nothing of chasing off any other cats they encounter because they would see them as fair game.
-Care has to be taken when they are around any smaller animals and pets just to be on the safe side.
+When a Portuguese Sheepdogs have been well socialised from a young enough age they generally get on well with other dogs they meet.
+If they have grown up with a family cat in a household they usually get on well together too.
+However a Portuguese Sheepdog would think nothing of chasing off any other cats they encounter because they would see them as fair game.
+Care must be taken when they are around any smaller animals and pets just to be on the safe side.